-PTI challenges 26th Constitutional Amendment in SC
+PTI challenges 26th constitutional amendment in SC

 Application stresses freedom of judiciary an essential part of constitution

-It further said that no amendment can be made against the freedom of judiciary, adding that the challenged amendment is against the basic principle of distribution of powers described in the constitution.
+It further said that no amendment could be made against the freedom of judiciary, adding that the amendment in question was against the basic principle of distribution of powers described in the constitution.

-The application further pleaded that all actions taken under the 26th Constitutional Amendment be nullified and the Judicial Commission (JC) should be barred from appointing the judges until the final verdict on the amendment.
+The application further pleaded that all actions taken under the 26th constitutional amendment be nullified and the Judicial Commission of Pakistan (JCP) should be barred from appointing the judges until the final verdict on the amendment.